cheminfo/massbank/tests/README.md

 # Test Files

-This directory contains test record files used by the test suite.
+This directory contains test record files used by the test suite, located in the `data` subdirectory.

-## Record Files
+## Data Files

 - `MSBNK-test-TST00001.txt` - Basic test record with peaks
 - `MSBNK-test-TST00002.txt` - Test record with multiple CH$NAME fields and annotations